-- · Advise the AU line manager on potential faculty candidates. - Recommend to the AU individuals for PhD study, Hong Kong Fellowships, and/or Graduate Teaching Assistantships. - Provide advice to the AU line manager on early career faculty, their international competitiveness, and professional development opportunities. - Suggest strategies to the AU for strategic (re-)direction of the academic programme(s)/major(s), development of new programmes/majors, and mechanisms to increase the recognition and branding of the AU's academic offerings.
+- Advise the Head of AU on potential faculty candidates. - Recommend to the AU individuals for PhD study, Hong Kong Fellowships, and/ or Graduate Teaching Assistantships. - Advise the Head of AU on early career faculty, their international competitiveness, and professional development opportunities. - Suggest strategies to the AU for strategic (re-)direction of the academic programme(s)/major(s), development of new programmes/majors, and mechanisms to increase the recognition and branding of the AU's academic offerings.